Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 Hospitals are restricting who may visit and screening outsiders for fever.
 Some are asking doctors and nurses to work longer hours.
 Others are building drive-thru testing sites, temporary triage centers and fever clinics in anticipation of high patient volumes.
 And all of them are urging Texans to stay as isolated as possible to slow the spread of the new coronavirus because there aren’t enough hospital beds to care for critical patients if too many people get sick at once.

-Many nurses and doctors on the front lines of fighting the coronavirus pandemic don't qualify for the expanded paid sick leave protections that Congress granted to health care workers in March.
-A national shortage of personal protective equipment spurs fear among Texas health care workers that they may have to battle the worst of the new coronavirus outbreak without the masks, gowns and gloves needed to keep them safe.
+Many nurses and doctors on the front lines of fighting the coronavirus pandemic don't qualify for the expanded paid sick leave protections that Congress granted in March to workers at small businesses.
+A national shortage of personal protective equipment has spurred fear among Texas health care workers that they may have to battle the worst of the new coronavirus outbreak without the masks, gowns and gloves needed to keep them safe.

 How will the state's economy be affected?

-Exact figures of the economic hit the state and its residents will take aren't yet known.
+Texas Comptroller Glenn Hegar said April 7 that the state economy is in a recession, but exact figures of the economic hit the state and its residents will take aren't yet known.
 The answer largely depends on how long the pandemic lasts.
-But the information that is available so far suggests the economic impact will be bad, both for the state economy as a whole and for Texans whose jobs have been affected.
+The information that is available so far suggests the economic impact will be bad, both for the state economy as a whole and for Texans whose jobs have been affected.

 How is the coronavirus impacting court hearings and prisons?